ivanpetrovic/dissolver/README.md

 This project is a fork of https://github.com/elixirdrops/kerosene.
-I thought to take it over because it does not look as if its being activly developed and I think there is a some more work before it's a release canidate.
+I thought to take it over because it does not look as if its being activly developed and I think there is some more work needed before it's a release canidate.

 My hope is to refactor the code and tests to better the over all code quality as well as offer some needed features.